 See Meta-analysis: introduction for interpretation of the different publication bias tests.

-The results of the different studies, with 95% CI, and the pooled correlation coefficients with 95% CI are shown in a forest plot:
+The results of the different studies, with 95% CI, and the pooled proportions with 95% CI are shown in a forest plot:

 - Borenstein M, Hedges LV, Higgins JPT, Rothstein HR (2009) Introduction to meta-analysis.
 Chichester, UK: Wiley.